The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

 - Open year-round

 Adjacent to the Ridge Recreation Center, Edge Ice Arena is part of the Foothills Park & Recreation District.
 The facility serves hockey leagues (check the trophy cases upstairs) and Mountain Edge Figure Skating Club, and offers skate sharpening and repairs on-site.
 The Penalty Box bar and grill on the main floor keeps skaters and friends satisfied between sessions on one of the two NHL-size rinks.
-Nice touch: Beginner-friendly, double-runner skates are available in children’s sizes, starting with size 5.
+Nice touch: Beginner-friendly, double-runner skates are available for children, starting with size 5.

 - Where: Louisville